 Paint and Sip

 Paint and sips have been popping up all over the country lately, and it’s easy to see why.
-What other activity gives you the opportunity to have some tasty drinks, explore your creativity, and not have to worry about buying all the materials or cleaning everything up?
+What other activity allows you to indulge in tasty drinks and explore your creativity without worrying about buying all the materials or cleaning everything up?

-Paint and sip nights are great ways to explore painting as a hobby without knowing what to buy or even how to start.
-They provide all the materials and instructions.
-All you have to do is bring yourself and a willingness to have fun.
+Paint and sip nights are great ways to explore painting as a hobby if you’re unsure what to buy or how to start.
+The coordinator provides all the materials and instructions.
+Bring yourself and a willingness to create, and let the magic unfold!

-The Six Flags, Universals, and Disneys all over the country are starting to open back up.
+The Six Flags, Universals, and Disneys all over the country are the top places for thrilling adventures.
 What better way to spend a day with your friends than waiting in outrageously long lines for twenty seconds of fun?

 Do you want to relax with your friends?
 Why not try a spa day?
 Grab your group of besties and hit the spa for a day of pampering and relaxation.

-Paintballing is great because you get to be outside, get to be active, and get to do stuff that you normally wouldn’t (like climb trees, try out some military maneuvers, and get shot with paint).
+Paintballing is great because you get to be outside, be active, and do stuff that you usually wouldn’t (like climbing trees, trying out some military maneuvers, and getting shot with paint).
 It’s an epic way to spend a free Saturday with your best friends.

 Laser tag is a cross between paintballing and hide & go seek.
-It’s a great option for an indoor activity that still gets the blood flowing.
-And lasers leave fewer bruises than paintballs do!
+Get the blood flowing while staying indoors with a wild game of laser tag!
+As a bonus, lasers leave fewer bruises than paintballs do!

-Another big advantage to laser tag is that it’s much cleaner.
+Another advantage to laser tag is that it’s much cleaner.
 Lasers don’t leave giant paint stains on anything, and since it’s indoors, you are less likely to get muddy.
+It’s also an ideal option in the winter when it’s too cold to play paintball outside.

 Smores, hot dogs, bonfires, and scary stories!
 Doesn’t that sound like a great time?
 Relaxing around a fire with a group of friends is so iconic that it’s a scene in pretty much every movie about growing up.
 But it’s fun for adults too.